The Fast Lane1 of 12

 Savitar2 of 12

-Savitar also had a cult of followers who worshipped his speed, and in World War II, took on Johnny Quick, nearly defeating him before Max Mercury stepped in and trapped Savitar in the Speed Force.
+Savitar also had a cult of followers who worshipped his speed, and in World War II took on Johnny Quick, nearly defeating him before Max Mercury stepped in and trapped Savitar in the Speed Force.
 Savitar later escaped, but was seemingly killed by Barry Allen when Professor Zoom altered Allen’s powers to cause other speedsters to die at his touch.
-He has not resurfaced since Flashpoint - but he was mentioned in passing by a Donna Troy from an alternate future as possibly killing Wally West.

 Despite his absence in comic books, Savitar was the main villain of season three of CW's The Flash - with a very different origin.